 - 1. The United Nations Human Settlements Programme (UN-Habitat) is responsible for sustainable urbanization and human settlements in the United Nations system.
 It supports Member States regarding sustainable cities and human settlements through its normative and operational work at the global, regional, national and local levels.
-UN-Habitat also leads and coordinates monitoring of and reporting on global progress in the implementation of the New Urban Agenda and the achievement of Sustainable Development Goal 11.
-The organization's mandate derives from priorities established in General Assembly resolutions and decisions, including resolution 3327 (XXIX), by which the Assembly established the United Nations Habitat and Human Settlements Foundation, and resolution 32/162, by which it established the United Nations Centre for Human Settlements (Habitat).
+UN-Habitat also leads and coordinates monitoring of and reporting on global progress in the implementation of the New Urban Agenda and the achievement of Sustainable Development Goal 11, to make cities and human settlements inclusive, safe, resilient and sustainable.
+The organization's mandate derives from priorities established in General Assembly resolutions and decisions, including resolution 3327 (XXIX), by which the Assembly established the United Nations Habitat and Human Settlements Foundation, and resolution 32/162, by which it established the Commission on Human Settlements and the United Nations Centre for Human Settlements (Habitat).
 The General Assembly, through its resolution 56/206, transformed Habitat into the United Nations Human Settlements Programme (UN-Habitat) effective 1 January 2002, and, through its resolution 73/239, established a new governance structure for UN-Habitat, consisting of the universal UN-Habitat Assembly, the 36-member Executive Board and the Committee of Permanent Representatives. - 2.
 Through the implementation of the regular programme of technical cooperation and United Nations Development Account projects, UN-Habitat supports development of the capacity of all levels of government and other key stakeholders to formulate and implement policies, plans and concrete activities for sustainable urban development.